sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 * Asset management
 * Internal control failures

-Each case should discuss:
+Each case should discuss the background, audit procedure, findings, applicable rules, and recommendations.

-* Background
-* Audit procedure
-* Findings
-* Applicable rules
-* Recommendations

 ---

 # Annexures

-A practical audit manual should include reusable templates.
+A practical audit manual should include reusable templates, such as:

-Suggested annexures include:

 * Annual Audit Plan
 * Audit Programme